-- (a) an individual, a fine not exceeding \$6 000; or - (b) a body corporate, a fine not exceeding \$30 000. - (2) In preparing an emergency plan, the operator must consult with - (a) the emergency service organisations with responsibility for the area in which the major hazard facility is located; and - (b) in relation to the off-site health and safety consequences of a major incident occurring, the local authority. - (3) The operator must ensure that the emergency plan addresses any recommendation made by the emergency service organisations consulted under subregulation (2) in relation to -
+- (a) an individual, a fine not exceeding \$6 000; or - (b) a body corporate, a fine not exceeding \$30 000. - (2) In preparing an emergency plan, the operator must consult with - (a) the emergency service organisations with responsibility for the area in which the major hazard facility is located; and - (b) in relation to the off-site health and safety consequences of a major incident occurring, the local authority. - (3) The operator must ensure that the emergency plan addresses any recommendation made by the r.
+557 Part 9.3 - Duties of Operators of Determined Major Hazard Facilities emergency service organisations consulted under subregulation (2) in relation to -

-- (a) the testing of the emergency plan, including the manner in which it will be tested, the frequency of testing and whether or not the emergency service organisations will participate in the testing; and - (b) what incidents or events at the major hazard facility should be notified to the emergency service organisations. - (4) The operator must have regard to any other recommendation or advice given by a person consulted under subregulation (2). - (5) The operator must - (a) keep a copy of the plan at the major hazard facility; and - (b) give a copy of the plan to - (i) the emergency service organisations consulted under subregulation (2); and - (ii) any other relevant emergency service organisations.
+- (a) the testing of the emergency plan, including the manner in which it will be tested, the frequency of testing and whether or not the emergency service organisations will participate in the testing; and - (b) what incidents or events at the major hazard facility should be notified to the emergency service organisations. - (4) The operator must have regard to any other recommendation or advice given by a person consulted under subregulation (2). - (5) The operator must - (a) keep a copy of the plan at the major hazard facility; and - (b) give a copy of the plan to - - (i) the emergency service organisations consulted under subregulation (2); and - (ii) any other relevant emergency service organisations. - Penalty: In the case of - (a) an individual, a fine not exceeding \$6 000; or